pixerius/currencies/README.md

 ```

 ## Running tests
-Full test suite can be run with `docker-compose exec web pytest`.
+Full test suite can be run with `docker-compose run web pytest`.
 To exclude tests testing integration with external API run:
 ```
-docker-compose exec web pytest -m 'not external'
+docker-compose run web pytest -m 'not external'
 ```